pnp/powershell/documentation/Add-PnPPlannerTask.md

 **Required Permissions**

-  * Microsoft Graph API: Group.ReadWrite.All
+  * Microsoft Graph API: One of Tasks.ReadWrite, Tasks.ReadWrite.All, Group.ReadWrite.All

 Adds a new task to a planner bucket